Skip to content

 RDP into WS2019 host as the splunk user from another internal host.

-Configure Splunk Universal Forwarder on Windows
+Configuring Splunk UF on Windows

-Run Universal Forwarder msi, accept license, select on-premise Splunk Enterprise instance, and click Customize Options
+Download and transfer the Splunk Universal Forwarder (UF) (msi) for Windows.
+Run Universal Forwarder (msi), accept license, select on-premise Splunk Enterprise instance, and click Customize Options.

 image.png